The Well in Pollone: Chapter Two

 Anna turned to the right, and pointing upwards to an open fronted balcony with a rustic wooden balcony rail, turned to me and smiled: “Umberto’s.
 Yours”.

-Then taking both my bags, she bounded up the stairs to the second floor.
+Then taking both my bags, Anna bounded up the stairs to the second floor.
 I followed, and she quickly showed me around.
 Then, although not using words, but simply by gestures, she let me know that she had to be somewhere else, but would return later for “Pranzo”, indicating eating by putting her fingers to her mouth, “Mangiare, mangiamo”; to eat, we would eat.

 Then, as she was obviously in a hurry to be that somewhere else, she came down the stairs.
 As she was leaving, and we were saying our “Arrivedercis”, she stopped with her hand on the big door that led to the lane outside; casually pointed at a door in the wall that faced Umberto’s apartameneto.
 “Gabinetto,” she said, laughing.
 “Questo è il tuo gabinetto”.